NethermindEth/el-node-spec/docs/docs/spec/packaging/profiles.md

 :::

-The type `id` should be used for those values that need to be unique across several Node setups, for example, container names.
+For those values that need to be unique across several Node setups, for example, container names, you can use the type `string` and provide a `validate.re2_regex` to validate any desired rule.
+For example, the `validate.re2_regex` for single word identifier can be `^[a-zA-Z]+$`.

 :::caution

-Using the `container_name` service field in the `docker-compose.yml` is optional, but if it is used, it is **mandatory** to provide an `option` within the `options` list with type `id` in the profile file.
+Using the `container_name` service field in the `docker-compose.yml` is optional, but if it is used, it is **strongly recommended** to provide an `option` within the `options` list with type `string` in the profile file.
 This allows name collision checks between multiple Nodes running in the same host machine.

 The AVS setup wizard tool could do the necessary checks to guarantee unique container names.